Are you an international student pursuing a visa to study in the US?

 The international student community at Gordon-Conwell Theological Seminary is diverse, thriving, and valued by the entire Gordon-Conwell community.
 Our current international students on all our campuses represent 50 countries, including Australia, the UK, South Korea, Brazil, Nigeria, Madagascar, Haiti, the Philippines, Ethiopia, and many more.
 The current international students at the main campus represent 40 countries.

 Gordon College undergraduate juniors and seniors may take up to two courses at Gordon-Conwell for graduate credit while enrolled at Gordon College.
 Gordon College graduate students may also take up to two courses at Gordon-Conwell for credit.
 There will be no cost to the student for these courses.
-To take these courses, you must first complete an abbreviated application process:
+To take these courses, please reach out to the Gordon College registrar.

 Through a cooperative program with InterVarsity Christian Fellowship (IVCF) and Coalition for Christian Outreach (CCO), staff with IVCF and CCO may take a limited number of courses for M.Div. or MAR credit at the seminary through IVCF’s National Institute for Staff Education and Training or through CCO’s Summer Institute.